gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `DefaultFlavorContainer`, use `FlavorContainer` instead
 - `DefaultNativeToolChainRegistry`, use `NativeToolChainRegistry` instead

+### Changed ordering of "release" in version comparator

+"RELEASE" is now considered a special term when comparing versions of dependencies.
+It is now considered _higher_ than "DEV" or "RC" (all things case-insensitive).
+This allows projects like those using Spring to have correct version comparison.

+See [gradle/gradle#1378](https://github.com/gradle/gradle/issues/1378) for more details.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.